Being a Mentor in the JAYE Malta Company Programme

 It’s about the fishing rod, not the fish

 Leave the bait, ask the tough questions but ultimately let them figure it out.
-Having more experience than them, you might want to share it with them so they don’t make any mistakes – but that is not what JAYE and this process is about.
+Having more experience than them, you might want to share it with them so they don’t make any mistakes – but that is not what JAYE and this process are about.
 What’s great about this programme is that it’s not about who sold the most or who had the most marketing exposure.
 It’s not like in the UK show The Apprentice where it’s just about sales figures.
 The JAYE Malta Company programme judges you on the process.
 The company might actually go on to make a loss or the CEO might have abandoned the company along the way and it still wouldn’t forbid the company from winning awards for perseverance, quality, HR, best use of technology or innovation.
 It’s all about what they learned along the way and how they adapted to adverse circumstances.
 Therefore a mentor’s role is to observe, allow them to follow their own path and offer guidance but not solutions when required.

 It’s business time

 During their first year as sixth form students, they are already preparing for sitting for their A levels; arguably one of the biggest sets of exams of their life.
 And it’s dooming.
 They are terrified.
 Who they want to become when they grow up is a daily question that probably pops into their heads.
 This initiative can help students answer some of those questions.
 The programme offers role play, discovery and it offers students to understand their skill sets.
-They can think that they love design and will leave the program learning that they were best at managing and leading instead.
+They can think that they love the design and will leave the program learning that they were best at managing and leading instead.
 One can start as the ‘product person’ and leave the programme in love with finance and projection.
 No math exam will ever give you this opportunity.
 No school exercise will give the opportunity to be a CEO at the age of 16 and see what’s out there – in the real world.

-So many businesses, institutions know about the programme and treat these 16-year-olds with respect that perhaps on other occasions they might not find when doing an internship or when starting a business at a young age.
+So many businesses, institutions know about the programme and treat these 16-year-olds with the respect that perhaps on other occasions they might not find when doing an internship or when starting a business at a young age.

 Remember, it’s supposed to be fun